Our History & Mission

 CAN I STILL BE DEPLOYED?

 Contracted ROTC Cadets are non-deployable while in college.
-If you are not contracted in ROTC and are a member of the Army National Guard, then you would be deployable with the unit that you are serving in.
+If you are not contracted in ROTC and are a member of the Army National Guard, then you are subject to deploy if called upon.

 DO I HAVE TO DRILL WHILE IN COLLEGE?